jsvine/data-tactics/README.md

 *Note: This is a half-baked draft.*

-Chess players distinguish between [__tactics__](http://en.wikipedia.org/wiki/Chess_tactic) and [__strategy__](http://en.wikipedia.org/wiki/Chess_strategy).
+Chess players differentiate between [__tactics__](http://en.wikipedia.org/wiki/Chess_tactic) and [__strategy__](http://en.wikipedia.org/wiki/Chess_strategy).
 Tactics are [short sequences of moves](http://www.chessfornovices.com/chessstrategyvstactics.html): the "pin," the "skewer," and so on.
 They're relatively simple; you could learn them in an afternoon.
 Strategy, on the other hand, relates to long-term plans and takes years or decades to master.
+Strategy builds upon tactics, but not mechanistically.
+Great players distinguish themselves by cleverly combining the core tactics and thinking (far) ahead.

 Although data analysis doesn't strongly resemble chess, the strategy/tactics distinction might still be helpful.
 While the long-term strategies of data analysis take years to master, they're built upon simpler core tactics.
 This repository aims to catalog the most useful "data tactics."